5 powerful sales strategies, examples, and best practices

 Build a sales strategy that works in 8 steps

 Your sales plan should clearly outline goals, product positioning, ideal customers, pipeline activities, and any other information to help your team make more sales.
 Your sales strategy plan can (and should) be tweaked to fit your business model, but the following framework is a good starting point.

 1. Set sales goals

 Your sales goals provide direction for your entire strategy and serve as targets for your team.
 However, a goal that’s too ambitious can cause burnout and damage morale, while one that isn’t ambitious enough drags down progress.

 The key to setting goals is finding a comfortable middle ground where goals are realistic and achievable.
 Here are some things you can do to ensure your goals land squarely in your comfort zone.

-Which resources does your sales department have, and how could they help or hinder your team from reaching their targets?
+- Assess your company resources: What resources does your sales department have, and how could they help or hinder your team from reaching their targets?
 Do you have enough salespeople?
-Do you have the selling tools, such as a CRM, to quickly move leads through the sales pipeline?
-Make sure your operations are positioned to succeed.
+Do you have the right sales tools to quickly move leads through the sales pipeline?
+Make sure you position your operations to succeed.

-It’s important to create reasonable goals for the upcoming year.
+- Review past customer data: It’s important to create reasonable goals for the upcoming year.
 Maybe a significant amount of customers churned last year, so your goal is to improve retention.
-Or perhaps you have a larger sales team that can handle a higher volume, so you want to focus on customer acquisition.
-Use this data to determine goals that are both realistic and useful for your sales team.
+Or perhaps you have a larger sales team that can handle a higher volume, so you want to focus on defining customer acquisition strategies.
+Use your data to determine realistic and useful goals for your sales team.

-Actionable goals are S.M.A.R.T.—specific, measurable, achievable, relevant, and time-bound.
-Examples of S.M.A.R.T. goals could be “increase deal size by 35 percent through upsells” or “achieve $1 million in sales during 2020.”
+- Use the S.M.A.R.T. model: Actionable goals are S.M.A.R.T.—specific, measurable, achievable, relevant, and time-bound.
+Examples of S.M.A.R.T. sales goals are “increase deal size by 35 percent through upsells” or “achieve $1 million in sales during 2023.”